4th Africa Movie Academy Awards

-The 4th Africa Movie Academy Awards ceremony was held on the 26th of April 2008 at the Transcorp Hilton Hotel, Abuja, Nigeria, to honor the best African films of 2007.
+The 4th Africa Movie Academy Awards ceremony was held on the 26th of April 2008 at the Transcorp Hilton Hotel, Abuja, Nigeria, to honour the best African films of 2007.
 The ceremony was broadcast live on Nigerian national television.
-The special guest of honor at the event was Hollywood actress Angela Bassett.
+The special guest of honour at the event was Hollywood actress Angela Bassett.

 The nominees were announced to a large gathering of African film industry representatives, African actresses & actors on 19 March 2008 in Johannesburg, South Africa by Africa Movie Academy Awards CEO Peace Anyiam-Osigwe.

 Winners

 Major awards

 The winners of the Award Categories are listed first and highlighted in bold letters.